 ASIP Members are invited to participate in the Breast Cancer SIG Listserv.
 Please email email@example.com to have your name and email address added to the listserv.

 To send a message to the Breast Cancer SIG Listserv, send your email to firstname.lastname@example.org.
-Please note that you must be a member of this listserv to send and receive messages.
+Please note that you must be a member of this listserv in order to send and receive messages.

 William B. Coleman, PhD